Nodal quintic del Pezzo threefolds and their derived categories: Preliminaries

 \subsection{Noncommutative projective schemes}

-In this section, we introduce the noncommutative projective schemes.
+In this section we introduce noncommutative projective schemes in the sense of pairs of projective schemes together with sheaves of algebras.
 We will define the derived push-forward and pull-back functors of a morphism and prove the projection formula (Lemma \ref{projf}) in this setting.
-The formula will be used in Proposition \ref{3rdcase}.
+The generalization to noncommutative schemes in the sense of pairs of noetherian schemes together with sheaves of algebras is given in Appendix A of \cite{xie-qsb}.